This post may contain affiliate links.

-Well first off, all I can say is “WOW!!”
-There were a lot more of you interested in our next RV search than we thought there would be!
-We almost didn’t make the video because we thought nobody would be interested, but we couldn’t have been more wrong.
-So THANK YOU to everyone that took the time to watch and respond with comments.
-So cool!
+First off, all I can say is “WOW!!”
+There were a lot more of you interested in our next RV search than we expected!
+We appreciate your excitement, feedback, and suggestions.

 I don’t want to repeat everything in the video, but I do want to give you the tool that I used.
 I first brought up this technique in our original 8-Step Program for Choosing Your First RV article from a few years ago.
 I call it a “Paired Comparison Tool”, but there may be other names for it.
 I explain it in the video, but it works by basically breaking the process of ordering a large list down into a series of simple “this vs. that” questions.
 I’ll provide you our completed spreadsheet in Excel format here.
 Just click the picture, and it should download.
 There are no macros in the Excel sheet, so it should work for everyone.
 If you wanted to use it for yourself, you would just need to add your own criteria in the row and column headers, clear out the cells in the grid, and answer questions.
 It should tabulate the number of “votes” each choice gets over on the right.